 Note: Applications requesting support by the end of the fiscal year must be received by May 31.
 Please check the Guidelines for application receipt and award start schedule.

 Stipend: The NIH will provide salary support in addition to other necessary expenses, such as supplies and travel, to enable the individual to participate as a graduate research assistant in a funded research project.
-The NIH will provide compensation that (1) conforms to the established, consistently applied salary and wage policies of the institution and (2) reflects the percentage of time devoted to the PHS-funded project.
-For graduate students this compensation may include tuition remission paid as, or in lieu of, wages provided that the student is in a bona fide employer-employee relationship with the institution for the work performed, and payment is made explicitly for performance of necessary work.
-The total amount requested for salary, tuition and fringe benefits cannot exceed the amount allowable for a first year postdoctoral fellow (i.e., level zero) at the same institution performing comparable work (see NIH Guide Notice, NOT-OD-11-067).
+Salary and fringe benefits must be consistent with the institutional salary policies and should reflect the percentage of time devoted to the project.
+Salary compensation may include tuition remission paid as, or in lieu of, wages provided that the student is in a bona fide employer-employee relationship with the institution for the work performed, and payment is made explicitly for performance of necessary work.
+The total amount requested for salary, tuition and fringe benefits (combined) cannot exceed the amount allowable for a first year postdoctoral fellow (i.e., level zero) at the same institution performing comparable work (see NIH Guide Notice, NOT-OD-14-046).
 Additional funds up to $4,000 per year may be requested for supplies and travel.
 Up to $1,000 per year of this amount should be for travel to scientific meetings.
 Funds may not be used to purchase equipment.

 Reasonable Accommodations for Individuals with Disabilities: As a part of this award, funds may be requested to make changes or adjustments in the research setting that will make it possible for an otherwise qualified employee with a disability to perform the essential functions associated with his/her role on the project.
 The accommodations requested under this program must be DIRECTLY related to the performance of the proposed role on the research project and must be appropriate to the disabilities of the individual.

 How to apply: Principal investigators should contact the NHLBI program administrator who administers the parent grant/contract or: